 Star of her own sit-com show “Miranda” as well as BBC’s “Call the Midwife“, Hart, who makes her West End debut as Miss Hannigan, said of the role : “(It)… is a dream role, and certainly has been for me, but I never thought it would be a reality.”

-Opening in this Spring, Annie Theatre Breaks are currently booking through to January 2018 which will place it as a top contender for THE Christmas show in 2017 as well as a hot favourite for the Summer Holidays!
+Open to rave reviews, Annie Theatre Breaks are currently booking through to January 2018 which will place it as a top contender for THE Christmas show in 2017 as well as a hot favourite for the Summer Holidays!

 Importantly, children’s tickets will be half price for Monday, Wednesday & Thursday performances.
 The West End is traditionally rather stingy when it comes to child discounts, so this is expected to be a very popular move.